 TRSE (Turbo Rascal)

-TRSE (Turbo Rascal Syntax Error) is a desktop IDE and compiler for 8-bit (and more) systems, created by Geir Straume.
+TRSE (Turbo Rascal Syntax Error) is a desktop IDE and compiler for 8-bit (and more) systems, created by Nicolaas Groeneboom (also known as "leuat") .
 Programs are written in Turbo Rascal — a clean, Pascal-flavoured language that compiles directly to native machine code for your target platform.

 Desktop app

-This section covers the TRSE desktop IDE.
-The browser-based web IDE at ide.retrogamecoders.com is a separate tool — see Getting started with the IDE for that.
+This section was developed based upon the TRSE desktop IDE.
+The browser-based web IDE at ide.retrogamecoders.com is a separate tool, therefore there will be some differences — see Getting started with the IDE for that.

 In this section